fpgadeveloper/ethernet-fmc-max-throughput/README.md

 # Max Throughput Example Design for Ethernet FMC

-Example design for the [Quad Gigabit Ethernet FMC](http://ethernetfmc.com "Ethernet FMC") using an FPGA based hardware packet generator/checker to demonstrate maximum throughput.
+Example design for the Opsero [Ethernet FMC] and [Robust Ethernet FMC] using an FPGA based hardware packet generator/checker to demonstrate maximum throughput.

 ## Requirements

-This project is designed for version 2022.1 of the Xilinx tools (Vivado/SDK/PetaLinux).
+This project is designed for version 2024.1 of the Xilinx tools (Vivado/SDK/PetaLinux).
 If you are using an older version of the
 Xilinx tools, then refer to the [release tags](https://github.com/fpgadeveloper/ethernet-fmc-max-throughput/tags "releases") to find the version of this repository that matches your version of the tools.